aidatuhcic/abandonedwebcharlie/README.md

 EVERYONE

 Realistic Goal(s):
-- Present your best solution to the group
+- Present your best solution to the group.

 Measure(s) of progress:
 - Research different solutions for similar problems on websites such as ArcGIS Solutions.
-- Use checklist 9 to come up with ideas on how to approach web solutions
+- Use checklist 9 to come up with ideas on how to approach web solutions.
 - Note down details of the solutions and ensure this can be recreated and usable to our project.

 Due: 6th April 2021